 "Travel, in the younger sort, is part of education; in the elder, part of experience"

 Unless you are a boxer, rugby player or eye surgeon, most people have no idea what a detached retina is.
 This story is about my experience with a detached retina.
-I have posted this for the benefit of those who do not know what the symptoms of a detached retina are (like most people, I was previously totally unaware).
+I have posted this for the benefit of those who do not know what are the symptoms of a detached retina (like most people, I was previously totally unaware).
 If I had known what the symptoms of a detached retina were before, I could have avoided what turned out to be the worst month of my life.

 One in every 10,000 people gets a detached retina sometime in their lifetime.
 If you are short-sighted, the odds increase to something like one in 4,000 – 6,000, and if you are very short-sighted the odds are worse than that.
 So it’s not that an unusual occurrence.
 It can happen at any time in life, but the odds increase the older you are.

 So what causes a detached retina?
 It's sometimes caused by a hard knock to the head (which is why boxers and rugby players know about it) but for most people it is caused by the vitreous jelly in the eye (that is the gel-like substance that fills the middle of the eye) contracting and pulling on the retina (which is like a film on the back of the eye) causing a hole or tear.

 Shrinkage of the vitreous jelly occurs naturally as part of the aging process, and for most people it separates cleanly from the retina, but for a few people (like me) it doesn’t.

 If a hole or tear occurs, then fluid from the vitreous space can flow through the hole or tear and push the retina away from the back of the eye.
 Once it is ‘detached’ from the back of the eye, that part of the retina won’t function properly, causing a blind spot.